 Chen Shui Bian accused of laundering money and using presidential funds illegally.

-Dozens of Chen’s supporters had gathered outside the prosecutor’s offices during the questioning, with riot police deployed to prevent them from entering the building.
+Earlier dozens of Chen’s supporters had gathered outside the prosecutor’s offices during the questioning, with riot police deployed to prevent them from entering the building.